-- Support students in working through Independent Digital Lessons at their own pace.
-When working at their own pace, students have the opportunity to learn new concepts with problem setup and solution paths that are supported visually and verbally by on-screen teachers, and receive personalized remediation paths with pictures and manipulatives that address misconceptions.
+- Support students in working at their own pace.
 Students should continue to work at their own pace even if they take longer to finish an Independent Digital Lesson than other students.

 Teachers can download our Small Group Materials from their Mission page, and can access the translated modules here.